ArdiaD/spantest/README.md

 Please cite the package in publications!\
 By using `spantest` you agree to the following rules:

--   You must cite the package as Ardia and (2025). "spantest: Spanning Tests for Asset Pricing."
+-   You must cite the package as Ardia and Seguin (2025). "spantest: Mean-Variance Spanning Tests in R", R package.
 -   You assume all risk for the use of `spantest`.

 Other references\